mobilitymaintenancepeterborough/mobilitymaintenancepeterborough.github.io/README.md

 I'm often asked "why mobility scooter repairs" and "How can we be so competitive?"
 </p>
 <p>
 We understand how important it is to be able to rely on your mobility scooter and the independence they can provide.
-We will always do our best to "Keep You Moving" and we take pride in our work and take the time to understand the needs of every customer.
+We will always do our best to <strong>"Keep You Moving"</strong> and we take pride in our work and take the time to understand the needs of every customer.
 </p>
 <p>
 Our prices are competative as we are a small team, which means we can offer a consitent, reliable service and treat each customer as an individual.
 We don't have the overheads of running a shop, we undertake repairs at our workshop and prefer to make a small profit and have satisfied customers, many of which use our services time after time.
 It really is as simple as that.  <strong>I'm Bold!</strong> and <b>I'm Bold Too!</b>